nolimitcarter/dotfiles/README.md

 ![preview](https://github.com/nolimitcarter/dotfiles/blob/master/Screenshot%20from%202020-06-11%2023-23-21.png)

 Alacritty terminal used with Bash, tmux, Vim, lynx and the many different additions added to each configuration file.
 A lot of people will call Vim an old-timer text editor and I completetly disagree; If you know how to use the editor and are quick on a keyboard, it actually has a termendous effect on productivity when added together with bash and tmux and the possibilities are almost endless.
-Bash and Vim have many different features including autocomplete for text, go to file, nerdtree which allows you to look at all directories at once and swtich between them quickly.
+Bash and Vim have many different features including autocomplete for text, go to file which is one of my remaps, and nerdtree which allows you to look at all directories at once and swtich between them quickly.

 ![preview](https://github.com/nolimitcarter/dotfiles/blob/master/Screenshot%20from%202020-06-11%2023-13-46.png)